sasoria/microfrontend-modules-demo/README.md

 ## Usage

 - Build each microfrontend with `npm run build`
-- Start each microfrontend with `npm run podlet`
+- Start each microfrontend with `npm run server`
 - Start the shell with `npm start`

 The app should now be available on `http://localhost:8080`.